gearglow/ReptiliaWithATwist/The List.md

 "We were going to do this in the Great Hall," he said, "but it's so nice out today!"

-"It is, at that," Elysia agreed, settling back between Hermione & Luna and cracking open a butterbeer.
+"It is, at that," Elysia agreed, settling back in a conjured loveseat between her girlfriends, who'd followed her, and cracking open a butterbeer.
 Her broom disappeared back into her left-hand mage-space holster.
 "Cast away, Rita."

 The others emulated Elysia, conjuring comfortable chairs and settling back with their own drinks.